-The Club module (i.e., many-to-many communication format) is realised by two sub-activities that enhance the communication and social interaction of older adults with their family and friends.
-Specifically, the upper screen of the YoooM device hosts the application that facilitates multiparty communication, while on the lower touchscreen the users are provided with interactive multi-user applications (e.g., Browser Sharing, Pong).
+The Club module (i.e., many-to-many communication format) is realised by two sub-activities that enhance the communication and social interaction of possible clean/sterile room users with their family and friends.
+Specifically, the upper screen of the YoooM device hosts the application that facilitates multi-party communication, while on the lower touchscreen the users are provided with interactive multi-user applications (e.g., Browser Sharing, Pong).
 While interacting with the communication partners on the lower screen, social presence is supported through the upper screen, providing a realistic animation of the users' behaviour.
 This simulates a real-life situation by enriching ICT-based communication and interaction with auditory and visual cues, mimicking real-life face-to-face communication.